Lara Carducci, Director of Community Programs and Student Transportation

 How do I report a lost cell phone / backpack / iPod, etc. that I believe was left on the bus?

 Bus drivers have been directed to keep any found items with them in the front of the bus.
 If a student feels that they have left something on the bus, they should immediately ask their bus driver if it was found.
 After a reasonable amount of time and no one has claimed the item, it will be held at the bus depot.
 Please contact your bus contractor to inquire about a lost item.
 Please have township, school and bus name ready.
 Find contact information HERE.

-Please email the Transportation Department at email@example.com if you still need further assistance.
+Please email the Transportation Department at firstname.lastname@example.org if you need further assistance.

 Should I call someone if my student doesn’t need to be picked up today?

 If your student rides a big bus, no phone call is necessary as each bus will be going by each assigned stop along that route.
 If your student does not ride the bus more than 1 week in a row, the driver will stop going to your assigned bus stop if they are the only student at the stop.
 Should this happen to you, please email email@example.com to let us know when they will be starting to use the bus.
 If your student rides a Special Education bus, the individual stops that these buses make are spread out over significant distances throughout the township.
 It is very helpful to the driver if they are aware that they do not have to make a particular stop that day, so we ask that you notify the Transportation Department at firstname.lastname@example.org.

 School bus safety is everyone's responsibility.
 Please email the Transportation Department at email@example.com for any of the following school bus safety concerns: